S8TiN/Mind-Archive/README.md

 Mind Archive is a journaling web app built with Django and React.
 Users log meaningful life memories, visualized as stars in a night-sky-like constellation.
 Entries can be dragged and rearranged, making your memory space truly personal.

 ## ✨ Features
+- **Add, edit, and delete memory entries**
-- Add and view memory entries on a timeline-based star map
+- Stars representing memories are displayed on a canvas:
+  - Positioned with randomized coordinates, draggable, and saved per user
-- Drag stars to reposition them — saved persistently across sessions
+  - Persisted across sessions
-- Entries include:
+- **Memory entries support:**
   - Date
   - Description
-  - Color
+  - Color (with personalized recent-color tracking per user)
-  - Optional image
+  - Multiple optional image uploads
+  - Favorite pinning
+- **Constellation view:**
+  - Entries are grouped and connected by month/year
-- Chronological constellations connect entries by month
+  - Chronological linking within each group
+- **Customizable experience:**
-- Light/Dark mode toggle
+  - Dark/Light theme toggle
-- Django Admin panel for backend management
+  - Timezone/region selection with live clock
+- **User accounts:**
-- Google OAuth login (session-based auth)
+  - Google OAuth login
+  - Memories shown only for the logged-in user

 ## 🚀 Setup Instructions